eyebrow-fish/dynago/README.md

 The philosophy behind `dynago` is to keep it simple.
 This removes the need for complex data structures to represent queries and mutations.

+# features

+`dynago` is currently in a usable state, but it is decently unstable.

+There are a small set of features currently developed:
+ - Projections (uses table `dataType`)
+ - Queries
+ - Scans
+ - Deletes
+ - Puts

 # example

 A simple `Query` example.